holgerroth/NVFlare/research/auto-fl-research/templates/mutation_report.md

 ## Next mutation

-Twenty-sixth literature loop selected a labeled small-head architecture server-LR retune after the small-head variant remained the closest recent near-miss: test `server_lr=1.8125` and `1.9375`.
+The small-head server-LR retune missed and the watchdog reported `recommendation=continue`.
+Close the small-head branch and run the next literature-backed proposal loop before adding any new architecture code.